F1 driver Grosjean escapes after horror crash at Bahrain GP

 Drivers and team members stood and applauded as they saw the images of Grosjean climbing over the barrier to safety and being sprayed with a fire extinguisher.

+Formula One champion Lewis Hamilton expressed his relief on Twitter while waiting for the race to restart.

+“I’m so grateful Romain is safe.
+Wow... the risk we take is no joke, for those of you out there that forget that we put our life on the line for this sport and for what we love to do,” Hamilton wrote.
+“Thankful to the FIA for the massive strides we’ve taken for Romain to walk away from that safely.”

-It appeared an extraordinary escape after his car was sliced in half upon impact with the barrier.
+It appeared an extraordinary escape after Grosjean's car was sliced in half upon impact with the barrier.

 Comments